mtw/mtw.github.io/Pelican/content/blog/2023-03-23-Strukturierte-RNAs-in-Viren.rst

 :slug: Strukturierte-RNAs-in-Viren
 :author: mtw
 :summary: In this mini-review we discuss the concept of RNA structure conservation in viruses, using exoribonuclease-resistant RNAs from flaviviruses as prominent examples
-:description: Conserved exoribonuclease-resistant elements in viral RNA regulation: potential targets for synthetic biology and mRNA vaccines.
+:description: Conserved elements in viral RNA: targets for synthetic biology & mRNA vaccines.

 .. role:: link-flat-strong(link)
   :class: m-flat m-text m-strong